AnthonyRawlinsUoM/lfmc-docs/documents/docs/deploy.md

     $ make
     $ make install

+#### Developers - To make a version release:
+    $ make release

+This auto-increments the version numbers and initiates the build/relase cycle.
+Then enter your GitHub username and password when prompted.

 ### To run the project locally
     $ docker-compose up

+#### Restarting services
+For example to restart the API server just enter:

+    $ docker-compose restart api

 ### To run the project on NECTAR.org.au